der-pw/hm_stm32_2ch_dimmer/README.md

 # hm_stm32_2ch_dimmer
-PCB for a Asksin++ 2CH-LED-Dimmer based on a STM32 Based on the good groundwork of pa-pa and its STM32 dimmer https://github.com/pa-pa/STM32Dimmer
+PCB for an Asksin++ 2CH-LED-Dimmer based on a STM32 Based on the good groundwork of pa-pa and its STM32 dimmer https://github.com/pa-pa/STM32Dimmer

 --